-

 Pick Custom Options

-Color options: With over 20 colors for siding, roofing, and wainscoting, you can mix and match to get the exact look you want.
+Color options: With over 20 colors for siding, roofing, and wainscoting, you can mix and match to get the desired look.

 Door options: Choose from sectional and roll-up overhead doors and sliding or bi-fold doors, and pick sizes, styles, and colors that work for your intended use.